Maede27/BCCAQ_Downscaling-Method/README.md

 https://sourceforge.net/p/nco/discussion/9830/thread/c527a930/?limit=25

 #### nco command to rotate longitude in observation data from -180~180 to 0~360
-#### first rotate the module nco:
+#### first load the module nco:
 module load intel/2018.3 openmpi/3.1.2 cdo/1.9.5 nco/4.6.6

 ncap2 -O -s 'where(lon<0) lon=lon+360; where(lon<0) lon=lon+360' livneh-red_assiniboine_renamed_modifiedUnits_lon.nc obs_lon_nco.nc

-#### to making the file readable, writable and executable in the server for everyone
+#### to make the file readable, writable and executable in the server for everyone
 chmod 777 filename

 ####to be able to load both r and cdo modules at the same time on the server:
 module load cdo/1.7.2  r/3.5.0

-library(ncdf4)
-library(ClimDown)
-GCM<-"/home/najafim/scratch/lake_winnipeg/GCMs/CanESM5_raw_to_clip/step3-cdo_se$
-Obs<-"./Test_Obs_newLon_sameVar_sameUnit.nc"

-bccaq.netcdf.wrapper(GCM, Obs, pr_CanESM5_downscaled.nc, varname = "pr")
-bccaq.netcdf.wrapper(GCM, Obs, tasmax_CanESM5_downscaled.nc, varname = "tasmax")
-bccaq.netcdf.wrapper(GCM, Obs, tasmin_CanESM5_downscaled.nc, varname = "tasmin")

 #### To submit a job on Graham
-check the version of modules on the directory by :
+#check the version of modules on the directory by :
 [name@server ~]$ module list
-Load the modules R, gcc and netcdf with the required version:
+#Load the modules R, gcc and netcdf with the required version:
 [name@server ~]$ module load gcc/5.4.0  r/3.5.2  netcdf/4.4.1.1
-install R packages with these commands:
+#install R packages with these commands:
 [name@server ~]$ mkdir -p $HOME/R_libs
 [name@server ~]$ export R_LIBS=$HOME/R_libs
 [name@server ~]$ R -e 'install.packages("ncdf4", repos="https://cloud.r-project.org/")'
 [name@server ~]$ R -e 'install.packages("ClimDown", repos="https://cloud.r-project.org/")'
+#create Rscript and bash script for job submission:
+[name@server ~]$ nano run-CanESM5_job.sh
+[name@server ~]$ nano R_climdown_CanESM5.R
+#place your code in these two files. (the job and R scripts are available on this GitHub page)

-Then install ClimDown and ncdf4 packages on R in the directory to make sure they are installed!
+#Then, install ClimDown and ncdf4 packages on R in the directory to make sure they are installed!

 #### To edit Rprofile in R:
-Changed the calibration.start and calibration.end .
-Copied the content of the config file in Rprofile in R environment on Graham using the following command: file.edit(".Rprofile")         # edit project specific .Rprofile
+#Changed the calibration.start and calibration.end .
+Copied the content of the config file in Rprofile in R environment on Graham using the following command:
+file.edit(".Rprofile")         # edit project specific .Rprofile

-To edit R profile in Home:
+#To edit R profile in Home:
 file.edit(file.path("~", ".Rprofile")) # edit .Rprofile in HOME

 #### congig.R: